myreen/tda283_website/pages/project.md

 One-dimensional arrays and for loops
 ------------------------------------

-\label{sec:firstext}

 The basic Javalette language has no heap-allocated data, so memory management consists only of managing the run-time stack.
 In this extension you will add one-dimensional arrays to basic Javalette.
 To get the credit, you must implement this in the front end and in the respective back end.

-Arrays are Java-like, i.e. variables of array type contain a reference to the actual array, which is allocated on the heap.
+Arrays are Java-like: variables of array type contain a reference to the actual array, which is allocated on the heap.
 Arrays are explicitly created using a `new` construct and variables of array type have an attribute, `length`, which is accessed using dot notation.

 Some examples of array declarations in the extension are